-Cliff Richard and The Shadows had over 30 hits together, appearing on albums, movie soundtracks, and single releases.
+Cliff Richards and The Shadows had over 30 hits together, appearing on albums, movie soundtracks, and single releases.
 The releases included ‘Me and My Shadows’, an album released in 1960, another album called ‘Established 1958’, and singles including ‘Lucky Lips’, and ‘The Young Ones’.
 There were also appearances on compilation albums, including ‘The Definitive Rock and Roll Album, Volume 1’, and the soundtrack album to the film ‘Summer Holiday’.

-The Shadows split in 1968, although this was by no means the end of their professional relationship with Cliff Richard.
+The Shadows split in 1968, although this was by no means the end of their professional relationship with Cliff Richards.
 They reunited in 1978 for 20th Anniversary concerts, and later in 1984 took part in ‘Cliff and The Shadows’ concerts and album.
 In 2009 Cliff and the Shadows took to the stage for what was billed ‘Their Final Reunion Tour’.
 A DVD of the concert, and an associated album release hit the top end of the music charts all over the world, adding to an already impressive discography, which also includes various compilations and reworked albums put out under EMI or other record labels.

-This is the story of Cliff Richard and The Shadows, but we mustn’t forget: The Shadows also worked independently, and were at the forefront of the guitar band era of the 60’s.
+This is the story of Cliff Richards and The Shadows, but we mustn’t forget: The Shadows also worked independently, and were at the forefront of the guitar band era of the 60’s.
 What did they achieve as a band in their own right? well that’s a whole other story?